Gerald Thomas Walsh: Auxiliary Bishop of New York

-Walsh has also served as associate chaplain of the Knights of Columbus' New York chapter since 1980, and was a member of the archdiocesan Priests' Council and College of Consultors starting in 2000.
+Walsh also served as associate chaplain of the Knights of Columbus' New York Chapter since 1980, and was a member of the archdiocesan priests' council and college of consultors starting in 2000.
 On February 13, 2013, Walsh was named vicar general of the archdiocese, holding that position until 2014.

-Retirement
+Retirement and death

-On September 5, 2017 Pope Francis accepted Walsh's letter of resignation as auxiliary bishop of the Archdiocese of New York after he reached the mandatory retirement age of 75.
+On September 5, 2017, Pope Francis accepted Walsh's letter of resignation as auxiliary bishop of New York after he reached the mandatory retirement age of 75.

-Walsh enjoys playing handball, at least until receiving a knee injury, and taking walks in the community.
+Walsh enjoyed playing handball, at least until sustaining a knee injury, and taking walks in the community.
+Walsh died on May 4, 2025, at the age of 83.